0xdanelia/regex_turing_machine/README.md

   - `M` the movement of the read/write head.
 A `0` moves the head one position to the left.
 A `1` moves it to the right.
   - `N` the name of the next instruction to be executed at the new tape position.

+---

+**Note**: For the machine to work properly, make sure to add at least one newline after your instruction set.

+---

 This is an example of a tape with one instruction set named `INST`

 ```